PennyLeScroche/PennyLeScroche.github.io/index.md

 I've got a [pronouns.page](https://en.pronouns.page/@pennylescroche) if you want to know all my pronouns and what terms I'm comfortable with.

-I've also got an [itch](https://pennylescroche.itch.io) page where I put my games
+I've also got an [itch](https://pennylescroche.itch.io) page where I put my games when I get around to making a pdf for them

 Follow me on my Socials
 - [Mastodon](https://indiepocalypse.social/@pennylescroche)